 Reduce pesticide use

 Pesticides are chemicals that kill pests such as insects and weeds.
-However, their use often kills non-target species that are beneficial for your garden and leaves long-lasting chemicals in the soil.
+However, their use often kills non-target species beneficial for your garden and leaves long-lasting chemicals in the soil.
 Research alternative methods to control pests in your garden that target the problem species but don’t kill others.
-While particular insect species may become a problem, weeds are in fact beneficial to wildlife in your outdoor space.
+While particular insect species may become a problem, weeds are beneficial to wildlife in your outdoor space.